Minimal surfaces with negative curvature in large dimensional spheres: Abstract

 \section{Abstract}

-In this note, we answer positively a question of Yau by proving the existence of closed minimal surfaces with negative induced curvature in any sphere of large dimension.
-The proof follows the strategy of Song, applying it to closed Riemann surfaces with large automorphism groups, and obtaining almost hyperbolic minimal surfaces.
+In this paper, we answer positively a question of S.-T. Yau by proving the existence of closed minimal surfaces with negative induced curvature in any sphere of large dimension.
+The proof follows the strategy of A. Song, applying it to closed Riemann surfaces with large automorphism groups, and obtaining almost hyperbolic minimal surfaces.